Laulajatar/my-oblivion-mods/README.md

 **This mod has been released.**

+## Staffs give Experience

+Casting spells from staff gives experience to the school of the most expensive part of the enchantment.
+*Current issues*: Doesn't yet take into account mods that change progression depending on the equipped skill.

 ## This looks Familiar

 Adds a spell that summons a permanent familiar with a ghostly look.
 It can be leveled up by giving it a Welkynd Stone, not higher than player level as well as Mysticism/2, whatever is lowest.
 A lvl 14 player with Mysticism 20 could have a lvl 10 Familiar.
 Will sometimes find items when idle.